 Purchase The Ghost of Cheeney Creek here.
 It’s the first of the three books in the Vanessa Mystery Series.
 Her other books include The Mystery of Gatewood Airport and The Man Who Defied Gravity.

 Christina Poetz grew up in Indianapolis but moved to Fishers in 2014 to attend Hamilton Southeastern High School.
 After she graduated high school in 2018, she interned for the City of Fishers’ Public Relations team.
-She came back again to intern the next summer and is now the PR & Marketing Coordinator for the City.
+She came back again to intern the next summer and worked as the PR & Marketing Coordinator for the City.
 When Christina’s not working, she attends IUPUI to pursue her major in Public Relations and minor in Communications.
 In her free time, she loves to work on her photography skills and attend Pacers games with her friends.
-Her favorite place to hangout in Fishers is Flat Fork Creek Park because she loves to walk up the big sledding hill and see the amazing view.
+Her favorite place to hang out in Fishers is Flat Fork Creek Park because she loves to walk up the big sledding hill and see the amazing view.
 Follow her on Instagram and follow her photography account.